Methodology

 Each member lives a 36-month journey

 Every member is walked month-by-month through enrollment, condition progression, acute episodes, post-acute pathways, and persistence.
-High-utilizers in the first half stay high-utilizers in the second — the journey, not a per-row dice roll, decides what happens next.
+High-utilizers in the first half stay high-utilizers in the second.
+The journey, not a per-row dice roll, decides what happens next.

 4Reproducible